WDMK: 105.9 The Beat/105.9 Jamz

-At the end of 1995, WJZZ had gained a competitor in the smooth jazz format, the former album rock station WLLZ 98.7 FM.
-WLLZ flipped to Smooth Jazz as WVMV "V98.7" shortly before Christmas 1995.
+At the end of 1995, WJZZ had gained a competitor in the smooth jazz format, with the former album rock station WLLZ flipping to the format as WVMV "V98.7" shortly before Christmas 1995.
 With WVMV taking a more mass-appeal approach to the smooth jazz format by playing more Soft AC and Urban AC vocals, Bell Broadcasting decided to take WJZZ in a different direction.

-On August 23, 1996, WJZZ shifted its format to Mainstream Urban.
-It took the WCHB-FM call sign and the slogan "105.9 The Beat," in an attempt to go after longtime urban leader 97.9 WJLB.
+On August 23, 1996, WJZZ flipped to Mainstream Urban.
+It took the WCHB-FM call sign and the slogan "105.9 The Beat," in an attempt to go after longtime urban leader WJLB.
 Radio One acquired WCHB-AM/FM in July 1998, and the following month, WCHB-FM became WDTJ, "105.9 Jamz."
 WDTJ aired the Russ Parr morning show syndicated from co-owned WKYS in Washington, D.C.
-"105.9 Jamz" did respectably in the ratings, but could not beat WJLB.
+"105.9 Jamz" did respectable in the ratings, but could not beat WJLB.